Student Regulations/Information

 • Understanding and appreciation of different cultural values and systems

-• Providing opportunities for dialogue and discussion among the members concerning topics related to the political, social, economic, spiritual, and human relations aspects of the countries represented
+• Providing opportunities for dialogue and discussion among the house students concerning topics related to the countries represented

 International Programs